LlorencCB/phis-docs-community/docs/community.md

 ### Get an access to Phis
 For those that do not own a Phis account, they can ask a account to be created by either :

-- a Phis user diplaying administrator rights
+- a PHIS user diplaying administrator rights
-- a Phis manager (see *README.md* for Phis managers contact)
+- a PHIS manager (see *README.md* for Phis managers contact)

 ## Access rights